-Title of Plan of Plan Mansfield Gypsy and Traveller DPD Subject Spatial plan Purpose The DPD will set out the strategy for meeting the needs of the Gypsy and Traveller community in the Mansfield District Timescale Up to 2033 Area covered by the plan Mansfield District Summary of content The DPD will set out the District's policies and land allocations for meeting future housing needs in relation to Gypsy and Traveller communities.
+Title of Plan Mansfield Gypsy and Traveller DPD Subject Spatial plan Purpose The DPD will set out the strategy for meeting the needs of the Gypsy and Traveller community in the Mansfield District Timescale Up to 2033 Area covered by the plan Mansfield District Summary of content The DPD will set out the District's policies and land allocations for meeting future housing needs in relation to Gypsy and Traveller communities.

+1.3.
 Sustainability Appraisal (SA)

-- SA is undertaken to address the procedures prescribed by the Environmental Assessment of Plans and Programmes Regulations 2004 (the SEA Regulations) which transpose into national law the EU Strategic Environmental Assessment (SEA) Directive.
-1 It also widens the scope of the assessment from focussing on environmental issues to further consider social and economic issues.
-SA is a legal requirement for town and country planning/land-use plans. - The National Planning Policy Guidance (NPPG) states that 'the role of the Sustainability 1.6 Appraisal is to promote sustainable development by assessing the extent to which the emerging plan, when judged against reasonable alternatives, will help to achieve relevant environmental, economic and social objectives'.2 - 1.7 Two key procedural requirements of the SEA Directive are that: - 1.
+- 1.3.1 SA is undertaken to address the procedures prescribed by the Environmental Assessment of Plans and Programmes Regulations 2004 (the SEA Regulations) which transpose into national law the EU Strategic Environmental Assessment (SEA) Directive.
+1 It also widens the scope of the assessment from focusing on environmental issues to further consider social and economic issues.
+SA is a legal requirement for town and country planning/land-use plans. - 1.3.2 The National Planning Policy Guidance (NPPG) states that 'the role of the Sustainability Appraisal is to promote sustainable development by assessing the extent to which the emerging plan, when judged against reasonable alternatives, will help to achieve relevant environmental, economic and social objectives'.2 - 1.3.3 Two key procedural requirements of the SEADirective are that: - 1.
 When deciding on 'the scope and level of detail of the information' which must be included in the SA Report there is a consultation with nationally designated authorities concerned with environmental issues; and - 2.
-A report (the 'SA Report') is published for consultation alongside the Draft Plan that presents an assessment of the Draft Plan (i.e. discusses 'likely significant effects' that would result from plan implementation) and reasonable alternatives. - 1.8 Scoping is the first stage of the SA process in which the scope and level of detail of the information to be included in the SA Report is established.
-It sets out the context, objectives and approach of the assessment; and identifies relevant environmental, economic and social issues and objectives. - The NPPG states that 'a key aim of the scoping procedure is to help ensure the SA process is 1.9 proportionate and relevant to the Local Plan being assessed.
+A report (the 'SA Report') is published for consultation alongside the Draft Plan that presents an assessment of the Draft Plan (i.e. discusses 'likely significant effects' that would result from plan implementation) and reasonable alternatives.
+Before this, interim SA Reports may be prepared that document specific stages of the plan-making process and the accompanying appraisals. - 1.3.4 Scoping is the first stage of the SA process in which the scope and level of detail of the information to be included in the SA Report is established.
+It sets out the context, objectives and approach of the assessment; and identifies relevant environmental, economic and social issues and objectives. - 1.3.5 The NPPG states that 'a key aim of the scoping procedure is to help ensure the SA process is proportionate and relevant to the Local Plan being assessed.
 It also states more widely that the SA process 'should only focus on what is needed to assess the likely significant effects...It does not need to be done in any more detail, or using more resources, than is considered to be appropriate for the content and level of detail in the Local Plan'.
-It presents a suggested scope for the SA so that the nationally designated authorities (which, in England, are Natural England, the Environment Agency and Historic England) can provide timely comment.
+3 It presents a suggested scope for the SA so that the nationally designated authorities (which, in England, are Natural England, the Environment Agency and Historic England) can provide timely comment.

+1.4.
 Approach to scoping for the SA

-- 1.10 Developing the scope has involved the following steps: - Exploring the policy context for the SA, i.e. reviewing high level messages (e.g. from government departments and agencies in particular) with a view to gaining an understanding of broadly what the SA needs to focus on. - Establishing the baseline for the SA, i.e. the current and future situation in the area in the absence of the Plan, in order to help identify the plan's likely significant effects. - 3.
-Identifying particular problems or opportunities ('issues') that should be a particular focus of the SA. - Developing an SA framework comprising objectives and appraisal questions on the basis of these issues which can then be used to assess the draft plan and consider - This Scoping Report builds on the work carried out for the SA of the Mansfield District Local Plan.
-For consistency with the Local Plan, this Report has adopted the same SA Themes, and has built on the context review and baseline information, refining and updating the information where necessary.
-The SA Objectives used in the assessment of the Local Plan have also been used in this Scoping Report; however, these objectives and the relevant appraisal questions have been refined where necessary to ensure that the SA supports sustainable development for the Gypsy, Traveller and Travelling Showpeople community specifically.
+- 1.4.1 Developing the scope has involved the following steps: - 1.
+Exploring the policy context for the SA, i.e. reviewing high level messages (e.g. from government departments and agencies in particular) with a view to gaining an understanding of broadly what the SA needs to focus on. - 2.
+Establishing the baseline for the SA, i.e. the current and future situation in the area in the absence of the Plan, in order to help identify the plan's likely significant effects. - Identifying particular problems or opportunities ('issues') that should be a particular focus of the SA.